Spydiecy/ProtectedPay_Lisk/README.md

 ### Smart Savings Pots

-1. **Set Goals**: Set your savings target on The Root Network
+1. **Set Goals**: Set your savings target on the XRPL EVM Sidechain
 2. **Contribute**: Add funds at your own pace with real-time progress tracking
-3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and TRN's TVL
+3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and XRPL's TVL
 4. **Flexible Access**: Withdraw partially or completely whenever needed

 ## 💻 User Interface